nuproj/nuproj/docs/Build.md

 <Import Project="$(NuProjPath)\NuProj.props" Condition="Exists('$(NuProjPath)\NuProj.props')" />
  ```

-## Arrange for a package restore before build
+## Arrange for a package restore before build or open the project

-Prior to starting a build (either locally or in a cloud build) you must ensure NuGet
+Prior to opening the project or starting a build (either locally or in a cloud build) you must
-has restored packages for your NuProj.
+ensure NuGet has restored packages for your NuProj.
 Sometimes restoring packages for the solution
 will be sufficient.
 When it is not, restore packages for your NuProj's project.json directly:

 ```